njcuk9999/jwst-mtl/SOSS/roadmap.md

 - Aperture extraction.
 - **Antoine's extraction.**
   - wavelength_2Dmap_generator.
 Takes order and trace solution as input.
 Generates a fits image of the wavelength value at each pixel center.
 For later, envision ConsiderTilt = True/False as input to function.
+  - trace_profile_2Dmap_generator.
+Input is order and oversampling.
+Output is an ovsersampled 2D fits image of the trace profile as a function of wavelength.
 - *Differential extraction.*
   - Loic proposes to hire iREx summer intern to explore that avenue.
 - *AI extraction.*